 Students are expected to attend all classes, do the reading assignments, and participate in class discussions.
-You are required to write two book responses worth 15 points each, and detailed instructions will be given later in the semester.
+You are required to write one of three book responses worth 30 points, and detailed instructions will be given later in the semester.
 There will be 3 exams, including the final.
 Exams will consist of multiple-choice questions worth 20 points each.
 Exams are not cumulative, and the lowest exam grade will be dropped.
-There will be 5 quizzes (ID matching) throughout the semester, held on random dates (yes, pop quizzes).
+There will be 5 quizzes (multiple choice) throughout the semester, held on random dates (yes, pop quizzes).
 The lowest quiz grade will be dropped, and the remaining four will be worth 5 points apiece.
-Finally, your class participation is worth 10 points.
-Only attending the class will not earn you the maximum number of participation points.
-You have to keep up with the readings, ask and answer questions, and participate in the class discussions in order to earn the full 10 points.
+Finally, your class participation is reflected by your attendance and worth 10 points.